-The increasing baby weight and tummy put pressure on the lumbar region of the back.
-It also changes the centre of gravity.
+The increasing baby weight and tummy will put pressure on the lumbar region of the back.
+It may also change the centre of gravity.
 Consequently, many women, during this phase experience back pain, especially after long hours of sitting or standing.
-If you experience back pain, you can correct your posture by sleeping on hard surfaces and by practising some simple pregnancy-safe exercises or by using a pregnancy pillow.
+If you experience back pain, you can correct your posture by practising some simple pregnancy-safe exercises or by using a pregnancy pillow.

 Physical Changes in the Eighth Month of Pregnancy

-Eight months of pregnancy is the time when your baby gains significant weight and grows quite rapidly.
-This directly brings about a number of changes in the mother’s body.
+The eight month of pregnancy is the time when your baby will gain significant weight and grow quite rapidly.
+This will directly bring about a number of changes in your body.
 You may start noticing some of the following changes during this time.